weiT1993/CutQC/README.md

 Please reach out to Wei Tang (weit@princeton.edu) for any questions and clarifications.

 ## Coming soon
-Standard multi-node classical post-processing tools to be used on HPC clusters.
+- [ ] Let users manually input cut points
-The original implementation in the paper does not port easily to other HPC platforms.
+- [ ] Multi-node classical post-processing tools to be used on HPC clusters